-A recent landmark of the research team is a reference book on the typology of grammar and lexicon of Eurasia from the perspective of geography, culture and evolution in the form of an atlas (Carling et al 2019).
+A recent landmark of the research team is a reference book on the comparative typology of grammar and lexicon of Eurasia from the perspective of geography, culture and evolution in the form of an atlas (Carling et al 2019).

-Researchers and PhDs of the group are involved in language documentation, both on living languages, as well as historical, literary languages.
+Researchers are involved in language documentation, both on living languages, as well as historical, literary languages.
 The fieldwork and documentation cover several continents, including (in alphabetical order) Basque (Holmer 2006), Jamtlandic and Elfdalian (Van Epps and Carling 2017, 2019, Van Epps, Carling and Sapir 2019) Kamaiurá (Carling, Cronhamn, Skute and Kamaiurá 2017), Kammu (Svantesson & Holmer 2014), Puyuma (Karlsson & Holmer 2011, 2012), Romani Kelderash (Carling, Demetri, Dimiter-Taikon, Lindell and Schwartz 2016), Scandoromani (Lindell, Djerf and Carling 2008, Carling, Lindell and Ambrazaitis 2014), Seediq (Holmer 2012, Holmer & Billings 2014), and Tocharian (Carling 2009, 2012, 2017, to appear, to appear).
-Ongoing PhD projects document Circassian (Filip Larsson), Baniwa (Sandra Cronhamn), and Bunun/Greenlandic (Victor Bogren Svensson).
+Ongoing PhD projects document Circassian (Filip Larsson), Baniwa (Sandra Cronhamn), and Bunun, Puyuma and Greenlandic (Victor Bogren Svensson).
 A large part of the fieldwork data is stored on the Corpus Server of the Lund Humanities Lab.
 Fieldwork data is used as a basis for populating the large-scale database infrastructure DiACL.
 As part of the language evolution research, the research group compiles vocabularies and grammar features, by fieldwork and documentation, from a large number of languages around the world (the infrastructure currently hosts data from around 600 languages).
 The data is available open access via the database DiACL (Carling et al 2017) and Concepticon (List et al 2019) (lexical data).

 Description of grammar

-Grammatical description from a typological perspective is a vital part of our language documentation program.
+Grammatical description from a typological perspective is a vital part of the language documentation program.
 Grammar descriptions include a study on patterns of language mixture in Scandoromani (Carling, Lindell and Ambrazaitis 2014), a grammatical description of Kammu (Holmer et al forthcoming), descriptions of grammatical patterns of Romani Kelderash and other varieties of Romani chib (Carling 2012, Carling et al 2016).
-Ongoing PhD projects look at affixation in grammar from a phylogenetic and areal perspective, with focus on the Caucasus region (Filip Larsson), gender and classifier systems in Baniwa (Sandra Cronhamn), and grammatical patterns in Seediq and Innuit (Victor Bogren Svensson).
+Ongoing PhD projects look at affixation in grammar from a phylogenetic and areal perspective, with focus on the Caucasus region (Filip Larsson), gender and classifier systems in Baniwa (Sandra Cronhamn), and grammatical patterns in Formosan and Innuit languages (Victor Bogren Svensson).

 Lexical description projects include production of lexical resources (as part of language documentation), including dictionaries of Scandoromani (Carling 2005, Lindell, Djerf and Carling 2008, Carling, Lindell and Ambrazaitis 2014) and Tocharian (Carling, Pinault and Winter 2009, Carling and Pinault to appear).
 An ongoing research topic is gender and classifier assignment, studied on vocabularies of languages.
 We investigate gender assignment in Scandinavian and specifically the Jamtlandic dialect of Sweden (Van Epps and Carling 2017, Van Epps and Carling 2019, Van Epps, Carling and Sapir to appear).
-An ongoing PhD project studies gender and classifiers in the Arawak language Baniwa (Sandra Cronhamn)
+An ongoing PhD project studies gender and classifiers in the Arawak language Baniwa (Sandra Cronhamn).

 Typology and evolution of grammar